You need to enrol to vote as an Overseas Elector to guarantee your vote as an Australian citizen.

 If you have turned 18 and live overseas

-If you are the child of a person who is registered as an overseas elector you can enrol and vote in federal elections if you:
+If you are the child or partner of a person who is registered as an Overseas Elector, you can enrol and vote in federal elections if you:

 - have never been enrolled